oracle/oci-cloud-controller-manager/docs/development.md

 using [`dep`][2].

 ## Running locally
- 1. Ensure you have the aforementioned development tools installed as well as as well as the latest release of [Go][3].
+ 1. Ensure you have the aforementioned development tools installed as well as the latest release of [Go][3].

  2. Create a `cloud-provider.yaml` file in the root of the repository containing